cse-ai-lab/MathIR/README.md

-# Math_IR
-Mathematical Information Retreival
+# Mathematical Information Retreival

+## News

+Our paper got accepted at ICPR 2020 go here for the project site.